Tony’s Story – Stomach Cancer

 May – September 2018

 Two months on, I finally managed to get Tony to visit his GP.
 He was given further medication and had a few more doctors appointments, but this didn’t work.
-Tony’s doctor requested he be tested for Helicobacter pylori (H. pylori) as we thought the source of his problem could be a stomach ulcer.
+Tony requested he be tested for Helicobacter pylori (H. pylori), as we thought the source of his problem could be a stomach ulcer and his doctor obliged.
+H. pylori can be a cause of stomach cancer.
 Meanwhile, his indigestion, abdominal pain and feeling of always being full persisted.

 It was a nightmare.
 An out of body experience, like when people are talking but you can’t hear.
 Tony was told if he responded well to chemotherapy, his prognosis could be up to 18 months.

-My husband, who thought he may have a stomach ulcer, was now having to process that his prognosis was 18 months at most, or 6 months if he doesn’t respond to chemotherapy.
+My husband, who thought he may have a stomach ulcer, was now having to process that he had 18 months to live at most, or 6 months if Tony wasn’t medically fit enough to be given chemotherapy.

 We made the decision to marry and we went on a honeymoon, which was beautiful.
 We adored travelling and holidaying together, and Tony remained positive throughout his treatment, and fairly well until October.

 Tony died, surrounded by people who loved and adored him.
 I want Tony’s story to be his legacy.
 Why don’t healthcare professionals look at the worst potential outcome and work backwards?
 In the short term, we must raise all GP’s awareness of stomach cancer symptoms and enable them to act promptly.
-Early diagnosis is absolutely crucial for stomach cancer.
+Early diagnosis is absolutely crucial for the less survivable cancers, like stomach cancer.

-Nothing I can do now will bring Tony back, but early interventions and better pathways will literally save lives.
+Nothing I can do now will bring Tony back, but early interventions and better pathways for digestive cancers will save lives.

 Please join me in supporting Guts UK by donating today.
 You can help prevent what happened to my Tony, happening to someone else.